ViaScientific/vfdocs/docs/ViaFoundry/vmeta_fields.md

 This guide will walk you through the details of fields of the collections.

-Dmeta stores the records as field-and-value pairs in the MongoDB database.
+Vmeta stores the records as field-and-value pairs in the MongoDB database.
 Therefore after creating collection, we need to specify its fields and by doing that we state the type of data we want to store in each field.
 Also fields allows you to create parent-child relationships